School Health Services

 Screenings

-School nurses may conduct vision, hearing, and blood pressure by parent request.
+School nurses may conduct vision, hearing, and blood pressure by parent permission.

 Allergies